 This report lists a count of every word used in a recent time frame.
 This report is very powerful and allows you to search or discover what keywords are being used around the network or who is driving conversations.

 - The percentage change in sentiment from the previous report period to the current period.

 - A comparison of the average sentiment for the reporting period against the average sentiment for the previous report period.
 See the sentiment tracking page for details on sentiment analysis.

 - A simple description of sentiment for the selected keyword.

 - Total unique messages containing the given keyword.

 - Messages with the given keyword by community.
-This contains a dynamic hierarchy allowing you to chose further between: Community Name, Keyword, or Org Hierarchy (User).
+This contains a dynamic hierarchy allowing you to choose further between: Community Name, Keyword, or Org Hierarchy (User).

 - Summary of message types containing the given keyword.

 - A word cloud of total of keywords used in messages.